fooock/alastria-deploy/docker/README.md

 ```

 ## Build `Dockerfile` and run Alastria
-First build the base image
+If you don't want to use `make build`, then you need to build the base image first

 ```bash
 $ docker build -t alastria-base -f Dockerfile.base .